 Getting your Delaware Real Estate License is the first step to becoming a real estate agent in Delaware.
 Nowadays, this process can be done almost entirely online.
-You’ll still need to take your license exam in person, but the rest of the process can be completed entirely online!
+You will still need to take your Delaware real estate license exam in person, but the rest of the process can be completed entirely online!

 How to Become a Real Estate Agent in Delaware

 Becoming a real estate agent in Delaware is as simple as getting your license and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.